oceanprotocol-archive/OEPs/11/README.md

 ### Publishing

-Using only one Squid call `registerAsset(asset_metadata)`, the Publisher should be able to register an Asset.
+Using only one Squid call `registerAsset(asset_metadata, publisher_public_key)`, the Publisher should be able to register an Asset.

 This method executes internally - everything happens off-chain.